Josep Ferré

-Coaching career
+Managerial career

 Ferré began his coaching career in the academy of CE Europa.
 Subsequently, he worked in the academy of CE Premià before working in FC Barcelona Escola.

 Buriram United

 After working with FCB Escola, he went to Thailand where he worked as academy director in Buriram United where he also coached the "B" team.

 Ratchaburi Mitr Phol

 In 2015, Ferré coached Ratchaburi Mitr Phol.
-He lead the team to a seventh-place finish, failing to secure a spot in the 2016 AFC Champions League Qualifying play-off.
+He led the team to a seventh-place finish, failing to secure a spot in the 2016 AFC Champions League Qualifying play-off.
 At the end of the season, his contract was not renewed.

 Bangkok Glass

 In 2016, Ferré was appointed as the assistant coach of Aurelio Vidmar in Bangkok Glass.
 Following the departure of Vidmar in the mid-season, he remained as the assistant coach of Surachai Jaturapattarapong, who took over as the interim head coach.
 Ferré was appointed as head coach for the following season.
 In 2018, he was sacked by the club as a result of Bangkok's dismal run of results, which included only seven points in seven games.